Grab your Bibles, and let’s go deeper into the testimony of Noah and study Genesis 6-9.

 Here is the thing: we truly are a wicked people when we take God’s promised symbol, the rainbow, that He has graciously given us as a promise of His common grace to not send His swift judgment on our sin, and we then, in the very sin for which this grace is promised, use His symbol to represent homosexuality, which He has made clear in His word is sin.

-Here is the truth: God will righteously judge, and those who are unrepentant and without saving faith will be condemned.
+Here is the truth: God will righteously judge, and those who rebel against Him will be condemned.

 Let me show you an interesting passage in 2 Peter that brings light to God’s judgment: